gagolews/clustering-benchmarks/.devel/sphinx/index.md

 ::::

-However, it is not rare for research papers/graduate theses to consider only a small number of datasets, say 5–10 UCI-sourced ones.
+However, it is not rare for research papers/graduate theses to consider only a small number of datasets.
+Usually, the same 5–10 datasets from the UCI database are considered.
 This is obviously too few to make any evaluation rigorous enough.

-Other authors propose their own datasets, but forget to test their methods against other benchmarks batteries.
+Other authors propose their own datasets, but forget to test their methods against other benchmark batteries.
 This might lead to biased conclusions.

-Also, researchers who share their data (thanks!) might not necessarily make the use of their suites particularly smooth (different file formats, different ways to access, etc., even across a single repository).
+Some researchers who share their data (thanks!) might not necessarily make the use of their batteries particularly smooth (different file formats, different ways to access, etc., even across a single repository).
 On the other hand, other machine learning domains (e.g., classification and regression problems included in the said UCI {cite}`uci`; but also: [optimisation](https://en.wikipedia.org/wiki/Test_functions_for_optimization)) developed some standardised, well agreed-upon approaches for testing the quality of the algorithms long time ago.

+Thus:

 ::::{important}
 This project aims to: